Glossary

 Google announced its intention to phase out cross-site tracking (via third-party cookies) in Chrome browsers by the end of 2023.
 Other companies, like Apple, are also making a commitment to eliminate this tracking technology across channels and devices.

 This means that users will have more of a say in how their data is being captured and shared.
 Data management and consent is becoming top-of-mind for some companies.
 Under evolving data privacy regulations, websites must ask for your permission before storing your data.
 Tech companies are also making it a priority to be more transparent about data privacy.
-Still, other companies will continue to track users with different technology, even without third-party cookies.
+Still, other companies will continue to track users with different technology—such as cookieless tracking methods—even without third-party cookies.

 Learn more about the uses and impact of first-party, second-party and third-party data here.